juvenigi/Dota2-Keyconfig/README.md

 <!--TODO: make this bearable to read -->
 ## Long Description
-What I found after continuously using Loopuleasa's layout is that the functions it presents are indeed helpful, but the key positions are wonky at times.
-In that layout, For example, the ability keys are at `Q`, `W`, `E`, and so on.
-I believe, there is a missed opportunity to make the binds more comfortable by positioning the most important ones on the home row.
-So in my version of the layout the item and ability key positions is the first thing I've addressed.
+What I found after continuously using Loopuleasa's layout is that the features it presents are indeed helpful, but the key positions felt too mundane at times.

-Secondly, smart-cast.
-Some people are highly against anything other than _canon_ normal-cast, but I beg to differ.
-I base my reasoning on the idea that there should not be any limitation to player's comfort and if something is not user-friendly, the outdated component has to be replaced.
+For example, the ability keys are at `Q`, `W`, `E`, and so on -- in my eyes, it's a missed opportunity to deviate from classic and to make interesting discoveries.
+That is basically what my layout is trying to accomplish: provide loop's functionality with different key locations / bindings.

+Another thing I always wanted to properly implement is smart-cast.

+This might seem as a dangerous area which crosses the line between convenience and advantageous scripting.
+Because of how vague the limits are, I generally assume that experimentation should not be punished.

+Honestly, quick-cast and smart-cast are absolutely similar, and for some people, not worth the trouble going through config files to try things out.
+The only time when quick-cast doesn't cut it is when you need to cast big AoE ultimates.
-Let's cut to the chase.
-Most will agree, that using __normal-cast__ is pretty painful on heroes like Earth Spirit or Meepo, as it requires ~40% more clicks to do the same action compared to quick-cast.
-There is one edge case, however, when quick-cast doesn't cut it: big AoE ultimates.
-Obviously, they are still possible to be executed with quick-cast on, but for those who are used to good-old AoE indicators will find quick-cast confusing, annoying, and damaging to one's in-game performance.
-Usually, people solve this by toggling individual keys from quick to normal cast.
+Obviously, they are still possible to be executed with quick-cast on, but for those who are used to good-old AoE indicators will find quick-cast pretty annoying.
+Usually, people solve this by toggling between normal and quick-cast

 I am not that kind of person.

-What smart-cast does is __on key press__ it shows the __AoE/range indicator__ on spells that have one. __On key release__, it __executes the spell__ at the pointed location.
+Smart-cast shows the __AoE/range indicator__ on spells that have one __on key press__.
+__On key release__, it __executes the spell__ at the pointed location.
 There are currently a couple of problems with it, though:
 1. Right-click does not cancel spell cast, you need to bind a special key to do it, otherwise the hero will cast the spell at the location of the cursor regardless of your